 Relying on untrustworthy data can be just as bad as not having visibility of data.
-A Spend Analysis solution can pull data from multiple ERP sources and cleanse, enrich, categorize and homogenize spend data to give organizations a comprehensive accurate view of global spend data.
+A Spend Analytics solution can pull data from multiple ERP sources and cleanse, enrich, categorize and homogenize spend data to give organizations a comprehensive accurate view of global spend data.
 A user can slice and dice the data by including multiple dimensions, using search and filter options, and applying multi-level data drill-down to gain visibility into savings, aggregation and consolidation opportunities.

 In the current crisis, Spend Analytics technology can be used to identify spend in all none-critical categories enabling necessary cutbacks to be made.

 2: Sourcing Project Data: Get immediate access to all sourcing data in real time to make data-driven decisions quickly.

 Conducting and managing sourcing projects manually means that all the relevant data, including supplier responses, pricing and relevant project messages are spread across several locations, usually within separate files and emails in folders on shared drives.
 Even if all the information is stored correctly it’s difficult to get an overview of the data without spending significant amounts of time collating and summarizing it.